alessandrotrisolini/hostapd/README.md

 $ export PKG_CONFIG_PATH=/opt/libnl/lib/pkgconfig
 $ sudo cp /usr/src/linux-headers-$(uname -r)/include/uapi/linux/if_macsec.h /usr/include/linux/if_macsec.h
 ```
+### Open vSwitch
+[Open vSwitch](http://openvswitch.org/) is the software switch that is used as core switching engine inside each switch machine.
+It can be installed from the main project GitHub repository by following the installation [guide](https://github.com/openvswitch/ovs/blob/master/Documentation/intro/install/general.rst) or by using the package management system.

 ### Compile hostapd/wpa_supplicant
 Starting from the root directory of this repository: